 She struggled with a response.
 It was just one more thing on a day that started off so brightly.
 The memories flashed through her mind, and she found herself focusing on everything she did wrong in trying to prevent the explosion.
 She turned away as she fought a sudden wave of tears.

 “What happened, girl?”
 He spoke in a sudden concerned voice, “Are you injured?
 Are you unable to go on this trip?
 I was under the impression you were required to go which is why I’m here to escort you.”

 She tried to answer him.
 “I, um,” she didn’t know the right word, “broke it.”

 She fought her own emotions, reliving the explosion and seeing Jinmel’s injuries.
 She took a deep breath.
 “The… the…” She gave up trying to speak Miwāfu, “water screw.
-I got it working, but then something broke on the boiler and it,” she sniffed and realized she knew the next word, “exploded.”
+I got it working, but then something burst on the boiler and it,” she sniffed and realized she knew the next word, “exploded.”

 His dark eyebrow lifted.
 “Exploded?”